 When a standardisation sample is selected, it is necessary to ensure that the percentage of schools in each of the groups (strata) reflects the national picture.
 For example, if nationally 84 per cent of schools are categorised as primary schools then this should be mirrored in the sample (i.e. around 84 per cent of the sample should be primary schools).
 In order to ensure the characteristics of the schools included in the standardisation sample were representative nationally, school level characteristics were compared with the national population and chi-squared significance tests1 were conducted.
-The achieved sample representations across the above characteristics are shown and compared with the national population in Tables 1 to 2.
+The achieved sample representations across the above characteristics are shown and compared with the national population in Tables 1 and 2.
 The gender breakdown of the sample is shown in Table 3.
+All data relates to the standardisation of November 2017.
 The samples were representative of the national population at the school level.